FaizaMuquaddas/TempleWebsite/README.md

 # TempleWebsite

-A samll portion from the temple webiste of Service  section.
+A small portion from the temple webiste of Service  section.